kimbirkelund/AssetMan/README.md

 * `<name>@xxxhdpi.<ext>` : **4.00**

 Then simply build the project to generate your various assets (*with densities lower or equal to the original density*) to the output folder!

+The generated files are automatically included in the project, so there is no need to do that manually.
+I'd also suggest setting up .gitignore to not include the generated files in source control.
+Currently files are not regenerated if they exist, even if the source asset is updated (this will be fixed).

 ## Platforms